Jerusalem artichoke: Fermented products

 Jerusalem artichoke brandy smells fruity and has a slight nutty-sweet flavor.
 An intense, pleasant, earthy note characterizes it.
 The tubers are washed and dried in an oven before being fermented and distilled.
 It can be further refined to make "Red Rossler" by adding the roots of the common tormentil, giving it a bitter and astringent taste and a red color.
-Red Rossler contains other ingredients such as currants, producing a schnapps with about 50% alcohol used as digestif and as a remedy for diarrhea or abdominal pain.
+Red Rossler contains other ingredients such as currants, producing a schnapps with about 50% alcohol used as digestif and as a folk remedy for diarrhea or abdominal pain.

 US marketing scheme

 In the 1980s, the Jerusalem artichoke also gained some notoriety when its seeds were planted by Midwestern US farmers at the prodding of an agricultural attempt to save the family farm.
 This effort aimed to teach independent farmers to raise their own food, feed, and fuel.
 Little market existed for the tuber in that part of the US then, but contacts were made with sugar producers, oil and gas companies, and the fresh food market for markets to be developed.
 Fructose had not yet been established as a mainstay, nor was ethanol used as a main fuel additive as it is today.
 The only real profit in this effort was realized by a few first-year growers (who sold some of their seed to other farmers individually as well as with the help of the company attempting this venture).
 As a result, many of the farmers who had planted large quantities of the crop lost money.